pxstrana/portfolio/_posts/2020-05-08-creating-a-docs-site-with-bulma-clean-theme.markdown

 layout: post
 title: Creating a docs site with Bulma Clean Theme
 description: How to create a docs site for your project with Bulma Clean Theme
+summary: How to create a docs site for your project with Bulma Clean Theme
 date: 2020-05-08 09:00:07
 hero_image: https://www.csrhymes.com/img/example-docs-page.jpg
 hero_height: is-large